rsalsamendi/salsablog/index.md

 For the majority of my career in the private sector (think closed source), I've taken it for granted that -Wall -Weverything -Werror are always enabled.
 Projects I found have VC/gcc/clang/Coverity/clang scan-build on day 1, and pull requests to main need a clean build before merging.
 We also expect 75%+ (ideally 100%) code coverage from automated tests, which also run with the build.
 So it surprised me to learn that some (many?) folks in the open source and academic world hate -Werror with passion.
 If we can solve the cons, I think the pros make it self evident -Werror is a good thing.

+NB: The examples in this post are extremely simplified.
+There are about 1,000 tweaks we can do to make this environment more convenient, ie switching easily in and out of the container, make -j, etc.

 A non-exhaustive list of other warnings we typically enable:
 - -Wtrampolines
 - -Wvla